Works that need a permit

 Make sure you complete every field.
 Applications can’t be accepted if information is missing.

 The documentation required is similar to that required for a planning permit plans or typed specifications prepared for local councils will usually be acceptable.
 Make sure the documentation is legible and the intent of the works is clear.
 Drawings will almost always be required.

 Tick off the Permit Application Checklist (DOC, 121.0 KB) to confirm you have included all of the documents we need.
 We can’t start assessing your application until we have all required documents:

 - the Owner and Applicant Declaration (part of the application form)

 - a current Certificate of Title for a Heritage Place (dated within 30 days of the date the application is lodged)

 - a Heritage Impact Statement clearly demonstrating (to the Executive Director Heritage Victoria and other interested parties) that you have addressed your proposal’s potential impacts on the cultural heritage significance of the place.
-Our guidelines will help you prepare this statement: Heritage Impact Statements (DOC, 103.5 KB)
+Our guidelines will help you prepare this statement: Heritage Impact Statements (PDF, 231.3 KB)

 We won’t process your application until we receive payment.
 Make sure your permit application form includes the receipt number and date in the lodgement section so we can confirm your payment.
 Applications that don’t include these details will be returned.

 You can pay by BPAY, POST Billpay or at Australia Post shops (by Cash, Cheque or Debit Card Only):